kding0409/kding0409.github.io/blog/wp-content/plugins/wp-spamshield/readme.txt

 If you have any issues with the plugin, we are here to help.
 Simply submit a support request at the [WP-SpamShield Support Page](http://www.redsandmarketing.com/plugins/wp-spamshield/support/), and we'll help you diagnose and fix the issue quickly.
 Don't take our word for it though - look through our plugin ratings/reviews and notice the high percentage of resolved support threads and satisfied users.

 = Additional Features =
-1. Now WP-SpamShield provides automatic anti-spam protection for: Contact Form 7 forms, Gravity Forms, Ninja Forms, JetPack Contact Forms; BuddyPress, bbPress and WooCommerce registration forms; *almost all* other WordPress forms; and *almost all* registration forms!
+1. Now WP-SpamShield provides *automatic anti-spam protection* for: Contact Form 7 forms, Gravity Forms, Ninja Forms, JetPack Contact Forms; BuddyPress, bbPress and WooCommerce registration forms; Mailchimp signup forms; *almost all* other WordPress forms; and *almost all* registration forms!
 2. As of version 1.9.2, WP-SpamShield protects JetPack Comments from spam.
 (Making it one of the few anti-spam plugins that works with JetPack Comments.)
 3. A counter on your dashboard to keep track of all the spam it's blocking.
 The numbers will show how effective this plugin is.
 4. See what's been blocked with "Blocked Comment Logging Mode", a temporary diagnostic mode that logs blocked spam (comments, trackbacks, registrations, and contact form submissions) for 7 days, then turns off automatically.
 If you want to see what spam has been blocked, or verify that everything is working, turn this on and see what WP-SpamShield is protecting your site from.